-During the Roaring Twenties, the U.S. economy grew 42 percent.
-It produced nearly half of the world's total output.
-Average income rose from $6,460 to $8,016 per person.
-On average, the stock market increased in value by 20 percent a year.
-Unemployment stayed at around 4 percent.
-It consisted of three expansions.
+During the Roaring Twenties, the U.S. economy grew 42%.
+It produced almost half of the world's total output.
+The stock market increased in value by 20% a year.
+Unemployment stayed at around 4%.

 The boom after World War II lasted 37 months, from October 1945 to November 1948.
 During that time, Americans purchased 20 million refrigerators, 21.4 million cars, and 5.5 million stoves.

 The 1944 GI Bill of Rights helped cause the boom.
 It gave loans to returning veterans for education and training.
-It provided federal loan guaranties so they could buy homes, farms and businesses.
+It provided federal loan guarantees so they could buy homes, farms, and businesses.
 It created a fund to pay veterans if they were unemployed.
 The Employment Act of 1946 also assisted.

 For the first time, the federal government took permanent responsibility for providing jobs.
-As a result, 80 percent of the more than 20 million civilians and soldiers who returned from the war found jobs by mid-1947.
+As a result, 80% of the more than 20 million civilians and soldiers who returned from the war found jobs by mid-1947.

 In 1944, the Bretton Woods conference cemented America's position as a world leader.
 It established the U.S. dollar as the dominant global currency, replacing the gold standard.
 It also established the International Monetary Fund and the World Bank to spur global growth.

 The boom ended with the onset of the Cold War in 1947.
-That year, the House Un-American Committee raised the spectre of Communist subversion at home with its well-publicized hearings.
-The recession was mild and short-lived.
+That year, the House Un-American Committee raised the specter of Communist subversion at home with its well-publicized hearings.
+The 1948-1949 recession was mild and short-lived.

 It was supported by three expansions, interrupted by mild and brief contractions.
 They were:

 The Korean War lasted from 1950 to 1953.
 The nation spent $30 billion, which created the first economic boom.
-The contraction occurred after the war ened.
+The contraction occurred after the war ended.

-Television advertising rose from $41 million to $335 million between 1951 and 1953.
-By the end of the decade, 90 percent of American homes had a television.
-Like the Roaring Twenties, this boom grew on the backs of new consumer products.
+Television advertising rose from $41 million to $336 million between 1950 and 1952.
+By the end of the decade, 90% of American homes had a television.
+Like the Roaring Twenties, this boom grew on the backs of new consumer products